Hamilton Tigers (football): Ontario Rugby Football Union

 On January 6, 1883, the Ontario Rugby Football Union was formed to provide a structured league of rugby-football play among teams based in Ontario.
 The Hamilton Tigers were one of the first 16 teams in this league, which consisted of both club and university teams.
 The Tigers initially played well, but could not advance to the championship game.
-It was not until 1888 that they met Ottawa College in the ORFU Final, but lost that game 10-1.
+It was not until 1888 that they met Ottawa College in the ORFU final, but lost that game 10–1.
 After seven years in the league, the Tigers won their first ORFU championship in 1890 over Queen's University by a score of 8–6, bringing the city of Hamilton their first championship team.
-They would go on to win the ORFU Championship in 1897 over Osgoode Hall 16–8, but would see difficult times at the turn of the century.
+They went on to win the ORFU championship in 1897 over Osgoode Hall 16–8, but saw difficult times at the turn of the century.

 In 1898, the Canadian Rugby Union instituted regular season play, whereas the teams would be solely playing a playoff-like structure prior.
 While it intensified play between the Toronto Argonauts, Ottawa Rough Riders, and Kingston Granites, it also exposed Hamilton as the weaker of the four.
-However, the Tigers returned to form in 1903 and would proceed to dominate all competition in the ORFU, winning four consecutive championships.
-There were, however, several disputes with the Canadian Rugby Union and the Quebec Rugby Football Union that prevented the Tigers from competing for a national championship from 1903-1905.
-It was not until 1906, where the Tigers finally agreed to play the QRFU rules, that Hamilton defeated McGill University by a score of 29–3, to become Dominion Champions.
+However, the Tigers returned to form in 1903 and proceeded to dominate all competition in the ORFU, winning four consecutive championships.
+There were, however, several disputes with the Canadian Rugby Union and the Quebec Rugby Football Union that prevented the Tigers from competing for a national championship from 1903 to 1905.
+It was not until 1906, where the Tigers finally agreed to play the QRFU rules, that Hamilton defeated McGill University by a score of 29–3, to become dominion champions.